eaneto/ekilibri/README.md

 - Enhance HTTP parsing implementation, parse headers over 4kB, support chunked transfer, support all methods.
 - Enhance error handling making sure the server won't crash.
-- Write better tests cases, the ones written right now(can be found at `tests` directory) only check basic things and there are only a few crash scenarios.

 ## Features